Parliamentary inquiry in Belgium: 1935: Monetary devaluation

 April 17, 1935: Parliamentary inquiry to determine the responsibilities in the devaluation of the Belgian franc, as set down in the law passed March 30, 1935 and the Royal Decree of March 31, 1935.

 1959: Leopoldstad

-January 15, 1959: Parliamentary inquiry commission concerning the riots that took place in Leopoldstad in January 1959.
+January 15, 1959: Parliamentary inquiry commission concerning the riots that took place in Léopoldville/Leopoldstad in January 1959.

 1972: Publicity on state-run television networks

 June 18, 1972: Parliamentary inquiry commission on the direct or indirect addition of commercial texts or imagery in the broadcasts of the BRT, the RTB, and cable television.

-1985: Handling of "Heizel-drama"
+1985: Handling of Heysel Stadium disaster

-June 6, 1985: Parliamentary inquiry commission to the causes, the circumstances, and the lessons that should be drawn from the tragic events that took place on May 29, 1985, during the football match between Liverpool and Juventus Turin.
+June 6, 1985: Parliamentary inquiry commission to the causes, the circumstances, and the lessons that should be drawn from the tragic events that took place on May 29, 1985, during the football match between Liverpool and Juventus Turin (the Heysel Stadium disaster).

 1987: Arms sales to embargoed countries

 April 9, 1987: Parliamentary inquiry commission for research on the Belgian arms and munition sales to countries in armed conflicts, or against which a weapons embargo is in place.